anishsharma21/Assembly-Projects/MIPS_asm/README.md

 Running this program should print "Hello, World!" to the terminal.

 You can also run the `spim` simulator in its environment, i.e. not in the default terminal environment by just running the command `spim`.
-After this, you can run the command `load "{filename}"`, or in this case, `load "exit.asm"` and then `run` to start running the program.
+After this, you can run the command `load "{filename}"`, or in this case, `load "exit.s"` and then `run` to start running the program.
 You can use the command `step` to step through the program.
 You can use `print $reg` to print specific registers, e.g. `print $0` to print the first register.
 You can see all the registers using `print_all_regs`.
 [This link](https://course.ccs.neu.edu/csu4410/spim_documentation.pdf) is a 25 page breakdown of how to use SPIM, and [this link](https://pages.cs.wisc.edu/~larus/spim.pdf) is a 2 page concise summary.